 Abstract: Research in the social and behavioral sciences in recent years has been advanced due to the development and accessibility of sophisticated modeling techniques.
 Presently, there is a growing expectation placed on researchers to not only collect larger amounts of data, but to do so in an efficient and fiscally-responsible manner.
 Due to the unavoidable obstacle of the occurrence missing data, researchers need to take a preventive approach to handle missing data.
 A proven and widely-known strategy to combat missing data is planned missing data (PMD) designs.
 However, innovations in PMD designs need to emerge in order to meet the growing demands of efficiency, time and cost reduction in modern research.
 To address these growing research demands, the proposed symposium complies three papers which seek to push the boundaries of planned missing data designs in a novel direction.
 The first paper expands current knowledge on the three-form PMD into the six-form PMD using full information maximum likelihood (FIML).
 The remaining two papers introduce new concepts related to form assignment in planned missing data designs.
 The primary questions that will be addressed are: 1.
-For six-form planned missing data design, can form assignment occur at Level-2 without adversely effecting parameter estimated and model outcomes?
+For six-form planned missing data designs, what is the minimum threshold for total sample size?
+2. In multilevel models that incorporate a planned missing data design, can form assignment occur at Level-2 without adversely effecting parameter estimated and model outcomes?
 3. In multilevel models that incorporate a planned missing data design, what happens when Level-1 information is missing based off Level-2 membership?